Knitting Multistability: Functionality through conductive elements

 A latch switch stays on once activated until it is reconfigured, as do the multistable samples in Fig. \ref{fig:H-shape}.
 We build a latch switch using an \emph{H-shaped} pattern with $n_a = 12, n_b = 12,$ and $n_d = 12$ that is multistable.
-The sample displays two force-drops which correspond to the formation of two horizontal ridges (Fig. \ref{fig:device}C).
+The sample displays two force-drops which correspond to the formation of two horizontal ridges (Fig. \ref{fig:switches}C).
 These two ridges have conductive yarn, and when they come into contact the voltage jumps to 5V.
-This contact occurs at a displacement between the two force drops; after the second force drop, the user knows the light is on (Fig. \ref{fig:device}D).
+This contact occurs at a displacement between the two force drops; after the second force drop, the user knows the light is on (Fig. \ref{fig:switches}D).

-A natural application for these textile switches is in wearable devices.
-We envision such devices increasing safety and visibility for cyclists sharing the road with cars, while remaining streamlined and lightweight (Fig. \ref{fig:device}E).
-With this vision in mind, we build a sleeve for turn signaling while bicycling (Fig. \ref{si_fig:sleeve}).
-The momentary switch is attached across the elbow joint so that the ridges are in contact while the user's elbow is bent and contact is broken when the user's arm is straight (Fig.~\ref{fig:device}F).
-The rest of the circuit, including a series of lights that are visible from behind, is sewn into the sleeve.
-The whole device remains soft and breathable, important characteristics for a garment that will be worn during high output exercise.

-The latching switch is ideal for a situation where a device would need to be switched on and off less often or when there is mechanical disturbance; we design a belt for added visibility in low light situations.
-By tightening the strap the user causes the textile to switch from rib to garter configuration and completes the circuit, switching the light on.
-The light remains on, even when the belt is removed, until the textile is reconfigured (Fig. \ref{fig:device}G).

 Until now, we focus on periodic geometries that snap under tension.
-However, our strategy can be generalized to one-off geometries.
+However, our strategy can be generalized to non-periodic geometries.
 We demonstrate an example that behaves like a button, i.e., it snaps under a local compressive load and comes into contact with a plate below it.
-The button is designed to rise above a flat stitch pattern (1 x 1 rib - Fig.~\ref{fig:button}A).
+The button is designed to rise above a flat stitch pattern (1$\times$1 rib - Fig.~\ref{fig:switches}E).
 A single stripe of garter interrupts this flat stitch, forming a ridge.
-Continuing the rib pattern through the center of the ridge transforms it into a button (Fig.~\ref{fig:button}A-i).
-When pushed, this dome switches to its inverted stable configuration and comes into contact with copper tape to complete the circuit (Figs.\ref{fig:button}A-ii,A-iii).
-This latch switch goes from off to on at the lowest point in the force-displacement curve, unlike the other two examples, and therefore the user can detect exactly when the switch turns on (Fig.~\ref{fig:button}B).
+Continuing the rib pattern through the center of the ridge transforms it into a button (Fig.~\ref{fig:switches}E-i).
+When pushed, this dome switches to its inverted stable configuration and comes into contact with copper tape to complete the circuit (Figs.\ref{fig:switches}E-ii,E-iii).
+This latch switch goes from ``off'' to ``on'' at the lowest point in the force-displacement curve, unlike the other two examples, and therefore the user can detect exactly when the switch turns on (Fig.~\ref{fig:switches}F, Mov.
+S2).